 Rich started LSF with support from UNC-Chapel Hill, Duke University, K-12 authorities, and mentor People Ink to make access to great, enduring education cultures contingent only on the commitment of each community.
 In the words of longtime and international education authority Michael Fullan, “Culture is the hallmark of effective leadership.”

-As a leader himself and then partner to others, Rich has helped elementary, middle, and high school communities to create culture, and a medical center.
-He has also assisted district authorities in increasing their related capacity, conducted parallel Ph.D. studies on cohesion, and done the same work at the classroom level with students to develop their authority and related performance.
-Before this, he led the turnaround of four schools, P-12 (student behavior, achievement, and enrollment), and the refinement of a top international college preparatory program.
+As a leader and partner to others, Rich has helped elementary, middle, and high school communities to create culture, and a medical center.
+He has also assisted district authorities in increasing their associated capacity, conducted parallel Ph.D. studies on cohesion, and done the same work at the classroom level with students to develop their authority and related performance.
+Before this, he led the turnaround of four schools, P-12 (student behavior, achievement, overall operations, and enrollment), and the refinement of a top international college preparatory program.
 The values that guide his behavior and decision-making are rooted in diverse cultural experiences, instrumental mentorships, and a steadfast dedication to great cultures.
 When not at work, Rich enjoys spending time with Amy, who works statewide in rural philanthropy, and their son Cole, a first-year student at CU Boulder.

 As a co-founder of People Ink, Rich’s mentor, Gayle, has helped create cultures across many professions, including patient-centered medicine and higher education.
 She has over 30 years of experience working in and partnering with numerous U.S. and global organizations.
 Before that, she was an experienced chief learning officer for a large organization where she was responsible for culture transformation, organizational and leadership development, and talent management.
 She is also a national leader for women entrepreneurs, having served as Board Chair for the National Association of Women Business Owners and as a board member for the Center for Women’s Business Research.
 Gayle lives in Bella Vista, Arkansas.
 She is an avid golfer along with her husband Grant.
 To learn more about Gayle, Ann, and the rest of their team, go to www.peopleink.com.